Graphics drivers

 Radeon Software configuration

-- AMD FreeSync - It has the potential to increase input latency due to extra processing
+• AMD FreeSync - Off (recommended for competitive gaming; it can increase input latency due to extra processing)

-- Configure your refresh rate and resolution by typing the following command in Win + R :
+2. Configure your refresh rate and resolution by typing the following command in Win + R:

 Disable Multi-Plane Overlay (MPO)

-Disabling Multi-plane Overlay (MPO) can fix some desktop applications flickering or stuttering, which may occur during video playback using hardware acceleration with browsers.
+Disabling Multi-plane Overlay (MPO) can fix flickering or stuttering in desktop apps during hardware-accelerated video playback in browsers.

 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Dwm" /v "OverlayTestMode" /t REG_DWORD /d "5" /f